tak-bro/aicommit2/docs/providers/bedrock.md

 ## Tips

-- **Auto-detection**: The `runtimeMode` is now optional and automatically detected:
-  - Models containing `application-inference-profile` in the ARN automatically use `application` mode
-  - Standard model IDs (e.g., `anthropic.claude-haiku-4-5-20251001-v1:0`) automatically use `foundation` mode
-  - You can still explicitly set `BEDROCK.runtimeMode` if needed
-- **Foundation mode** relies on IAM credentials or AWS profiles.
+- **AWS SDK Authentication** (recommended) relies on IAM credentials or AWS profiles.
 The CLI automatically checks IAM-related environment variables and does not require an API key when they are present.
-- **Application mode** configuration:
-  - For Application Inference Profiles: Just set the model ARN (e.g., `arn:aws:bedrock:us-east-1:123456789012:application-inference-profile/abc123`), region, and API key
-  - For custom endpoints: Provide an application API key and either a base URL or endpoint/inference profile identifiers, and explicitly set `runtimeMode=application`
+- **Bearer Token Authentication** requires an API key and either a region or custom application endpoint configuration.
 - The CLI logs every request/response via `~/.local/state/aicommit2/logs` when `logging=true` to help diagnose AWS-specific errors.
 - Combine multiple Bedrock models by comma separating `BEDROCK.model` values.